MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-custom-app.md

 # Add custom endpoint source to an eventstream

 If you want to connect your own application with an eventstream, you can add a custom endpoint (i.e., Custom App in standard capability) source.
-Then you can send data to the eventstream from your own application with the connection endpoint displayed as the custom endpoint (i.e., Custom App in standard capability).
-Furthermore, with the Apache Kafka protocol available as an option for custom endpoints (i.e., Custom App in standard capability), you can send streaming events using the Kafka protocol.
+Then you can send real-time events to the eventstream from your own application with the connection endpoint exposed on the custom endpoint (i.e., Custom App in standard capability).
+Furthermore, with the Apache Kafka protocol available as an option for custom endpoints (i.e., Custom App in standard capability), you can send real-time events using the Apache Kafka protocol.
 This article shows you how to add a custom endpoint (i.e., Custom App in standard capability) source to an eventstream.

 [!INCLUDE [select-view](./includes/select-view.md)]